wingkwong/leetcode-the-hard-way/tutorials/basic-topics/queue-and-stack.md

 >
 > 1. Open brackets must be closed by the same type of brackets.
 > 2. Open brackets must be closed in the correct order.
+> 3. Every close bracket has a corresponding open bracket of the same type.

 To validate a string of parentheses is valid, we must have a corresponding opening bracket when we see a closing bracket.
 Lets look at some examples: